Shopping in Asheville

 There's a reason Asheville's arts scene is heralded again and again.
 There are 30 galleries in downtown Asheville.
 The group offers maps and self-guided tours, as well as City Center art walks.
 You can also find the works of 150 artists at Woolworth Walk in the heart of downtown Asheville.

-This picturesque side street in downtown Asheville features a mix of unique shops like Beads and Beyond, the paint-your-own-pottery spot Fired Up Creative Lounge, or Art Deco-inspired jewelry at Overström Studio.
+This picturesque side street in downtown Asheville features a mix of unique shops like Beads and Beyond, the paint-your-own-pottery spot Fired Up Creative Lounge, or cool jewelry at Dolce Vita.
 While you're there, stop off for a bite at Early Girl Eatery for organic Southern cuisine, Laughing Seed Café for vegetarian cuisine or The Market Place for inventive food.

 Broadway to Biltmore

 This corridor, with Broadway to one side of Patton Avenue and Biltmore to the other, is lined with several popular downtown Asheville shops and true local institutions like Mast General Store.
-Along Broadway, the diverse shopping ranges from L.O.F.T. - Lost Objects Found Treasures for interesting finds, C and Co. for all natural body goods, to Bruisin' Ales, devoted to beer lovers.
+Along Broadway, the diverse shopping ranges from L.O.F.T. - Lost Objects Found Treasures for interesting finds, and C and Co. for all natural body goods.

 This funky and eclectic neighborhood is the place to shop for the delightfully unexpected, from political bumper stickers to punk tee-shirts to new age books.
 While you're there, sample some French comfort food at Bouchon.